ssk-d/fireflutter/README.md

 - Default i18n translations(texts) can be set through `FireFlutter` initializatin and is overwritten by the `translations` collection of Firebase.
   The Firestore is working offline mode, so overwriting with Firestore translation would happen so quickly.

+- You may optionally omit `translations` in `FireFlutter.init()` if you are going to set `translations` in `GetMaterialApp` since the same initial translated texts will be merged into.

 # Settings